-Remember that this does NOT lead to long lasting weight loss and about 99% of people who try this type of diet ultimately end up gaining the weight back.
+Remember that this does not lead to long-lasting weight loss and about 98% of people who try this type of diet ultimately end up gaining the weight back (4).

-This WILL result in further thyroid damage and weight gain once you stop the medication.
+This method of use will result in further thyroid damage (5) and weight gain once you stop the medication.

 Beware of this trap!

-If you are taking it long term (which I don't recommend) make sure that you only use it 5 days out of the week, and take a 1 month break every 2 months.
+If you are determined to take it daily for a long period of time make sure that you use it at most 5 days out of the week and take a 1-month break every 2 months or so.